kodekloudhub/community-faq/yaml-faq.md

 ## Indentation

 Beware of the pesky indentation rules.
 Whitespace is part of the syntax like Python, however `TAB` characters are not.
+Each indentation level should be two spaces.
+If you mess this up you can get all kinds of different errors from `kubectl` depending on where it was in the file when it encountered the error.

 * Make sure vim is not inserting `TAB` instead of spaces, or you will get cryptic errors from `kubectl`!
 * Remember to use `INSERT (paste)` mode when pasting YAML from documentation, and toggle paste mode OFF before hitting tab on the keyboard.